 (c) is removed from office by the Minister on the grounds of neglect of duty, misbehaviour, incompetence or mental or physical incapacity impairing the performance of his or her duties and proved to the satisfaction of the Minister.

-[Clause 2 amended by No. 10 of 2001 s.
+[Clause 2 amended: No. 10 of 2001 s.
 212(a).]

 3. Alternate directors